vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 In the evening, I made a trip to a party.
 I stayed there for a couple of hours and then went to Target for clothes shopping.

+## Monday July 3

+In the late afternoon / early evening, a little after 4 PM, I made a trip to Walgreens to stock up on a few items.